sukuna-shinmyomaru/milky-queen-beatsaber/README.md

 ### Converting the song for BeatSaber

 You can generate the needed file `song.ogg` with [Audacity](https://www.audacityteam.org/) or any other audio editor.
-Audacity is open source and free, so I
+Audacity is open source and free, so I'm going to explain how to do it with this tool.

 1. Get the song file(s): **[You can purchase/stream the EP songs here](https://linkco.re/dy4ZpFgH)**
 2. To generate silence: